Spyderisk/system-modeller/README.md

 Docker is used to provide a consistent build and test environment for developers and for the continuous integration (CI) system.
-If you want to do a demo of the Spyderisk System Modeller and do not need to do any development then you need to refer to the [Installing Docker](#installing-docker) section and then use the separate "system-modeller-deployment" project.
+If you want to do a demo of the Spyderisk System Modeller and do not need to do any development, then you need to refer to the [Installing Docker](#installing-docker) section and then use the [system modeller deployment project](https://github.com/Spyderisk/system-modeller-deployment).

-Development of the software began in 2013, drawing on research dating back to 2008.
-It was open-sourced in early 2023.
-The research and development up to the point of open sourcing was done solely by the [University of Southampton IT Innovation Centre](http://www.it-innovation.soton.ac.uk/) in a variety of UK and EU research projects.

 ## Pre-requisites